robotic-vision-lab/CitDet-A-Benchmark-Dataset-For-Citrus-Fruit-Detection/README.md

 ### Evaluation

-Here are our latest models along with their respective benchmark results.
+Here are our latest models along with their respective benchmarks.

 #### Whole Image Dataset Results